sjfricke/MrTruman/Seahaven/README.md

   - Value int of BPM
 - `7` - Gyro animation
   - Value is of rotation in degrees between 0 and 359 where 180 is level
+- `8` - Chatting with Mr T.
+  - Value could be random selection/chat to play back if we write some whimsical quips.

 ## Web-to-Host Calls
 - `0` - Ready to record audio